CodeYourFuture/curriculum/content/js3/blocks/asynchrony/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
+1="Define asynchrony"
+2="Explain why we need asynchrony"
+3="Identify an asynchronous method we have already used"
 +++

 We can handle latency using {{<tooltip title="asynchronous execution">}}run code in a different order.{{</tooltip>}} To understand asynchrony we first need to be clear about {{<tooltip title="synchronous execution">}}run code in the order it is written.{{</tooltip>}}.